-Filmmaking Books are an important part of any filmmakers arsenal.
-Below is a list of the most popular and best Filmmaking Books purchased by our readers on Amazon.
+Filmmaking Books are an important part of every filmmaker’s arsenal.
+Below is a list of the most popular and best sell Filmmaking Books purchased by our readers on Amazon.

 Top Filmmaking Books

-Grip & Lighting
+Grip & Lighting Books

 John Alton’s Painting With Light is a great read for Film Noir Cinematography buffs.
 Avoid the Kindle version though!
 Rumour has it that it leaves quite a bit out of the book compared the the hardback version

 The Five C’s of Cinematography: Motion Picture Filming Techniques